abhishekghoshh/linux-helper/linux-commands.md

 cat example.txt
 cat <file-1> <file-2> <file-3>

+# Creates a new file
+cat > filename

 # Joins two files (file1, file2) and stores the output in a new file (file3)
 cat file1 file2 > file3